Employee Management Incentives EMI

 Enterprise Management Incentives (EMI) are tax advantaged share options designed to help small higher risk companies recruit and retain employees with the skills that will help them grow and succeed.
 They operate through the use of share options, rather than transferring shares to employees directly.
 They are also designed to reward employees for taking a risk by investing their time and skills in helping small companies achieve their potential.

-Share options allow employees to acquire shares at a fixed date in the future or following a predetermined event.
+Share options allow employees to acquire ordinary shares at a fixed date in the future or following a predetermined event at a fixed price.
 The price that they will pay to acquire their shares is determined at the start of the process when the option is granted and in almost all cases, so is any income tax and NIC liability that they will face.
 This gives all parties a welcome degree of certainty, as does the knowledge that the scheme is endorsed by the Government.

 The use of options means that employees face no upfront exposure at all, with nothing to pay until the time at which they ultimately decide to exercise an option and acquire shares in their employing company.
 This contrasts very favourably with alternative routes to share ownership that will usually require a significant capital outlay before the employee can get any chance of involvement.